 The new bus network has a simplified structure with routes meeting at logical connection points and where arrival and departure times are coordinated.

 - A simple network with a clear structure that is easy to understand

 - A connected network where it is easy and affordable to transfer between services

-- An integrated service providing a consistent customer experience through one Metlink look for all public transport services and easy payment methods with a single smart card for buses.
+- An integrated service which provides a consistent customer experience through one Metlink look for all public transport services and easy payment methods with a single smart card for buses.